KatherineMichel/tech-and-funding-toolkit/README.md

 https://gist.github.com/gersande/8177770 | Blogs I Love
 https://speakerdeck.com/ryankennedy/fear-driven-development | Fear Driven Development // Speaker Deck

-trunk-based development atomic
+barry boehm cost of change
-atomic commit
+continuous integration saves money
-git transaction-based model
+CI assists with issue discovery.
+Measure the amount of time currently that it takes to discover broken builds or major bugs in the code.
+Multiply that by the cost to the company for each developer using that code during that time frame.
+Multiply that by the number of times breakages occur during the year. cost of a broken build software changelog trunk based development trunk based development economics mercurial git flowtype code freeze merge hell branch by abstraction monorepo feature toggles and flags facebook trunk based development patches or merging git gerrit branching workflows git feedback upstream first git team workflow stack overflow best git workflow staging quality assurance uber trunk based dev trunk development and tdd trunk-based development atomic atomic commit git transaction-based model